engineyard/engineyard-dns/README.md

 [![Build Status](http://travis-ci.org/drnic/engineyard-dnsimple.png)](http://travis-ci.org/drnic/engineyard-dnsimple)

-Currently the test suite is a simple cucumber feature which shouldn't be run.

-I have asked question https://github.com/aetrion/dnsimple-ruby/issues/4 about how to write 3rd party tests against DNSimple.
+The test suite is purely cucumber scenarios.
+No rspec tests are being used.
+There are credentials for http://test.dnsimple.com built into the test suite.
+You should not have to do anything to run the tests except:

+    git clone git://github.com/engineyard/engineyard-dnsimple.git
+    cd engineyard-dnsimple
+    bundle
+    bundle exec rake

 ## License